ABOUT THE DNP What does this degree qualify me to do?

 The DNP is a practice-focused degree designed for nurses seeking to advance their careers in a clinical setting.
 Courses are designed to broaden students’ knowledge of the industry, prepare them for changing business practices in healthcare, and advance nursing knowledge.

-The Post Master’s DNP student completed a master’s degree in a nursing concentration and complete the DNP Core.
+The MS-DNP student completed a master’s degree in a nursing concentration and completes the DNP Core.

-Yes, all in a distant learning format.
-The Master of Science concentrations include Adult-Gerontology Clinical Nurse Specialist, Adult Nurse Practitioner, Psychiatric Mental Health Clinical Nurse Specialist, Adult Psychiatric Mental Health Nurse Practitioner, Nurse Executive, and Nursing Education.
+Yes, all in a distant education format.
+The Master of Science with Major in Nursing concentrations include Adult-Gerontology Primary Care Nurse Practitioner, Adult-Gerontology Clinical Nurse Specialist, Psychiatric/ Mental Health Nurse Practitioner, Psychiatric/ Mental Health Clinical Nurse Specialist, Nurse Executive, and Nursing Education.

 How often do I have to come to campus for Residency?

 Each academic unit will typically run for a 12- week period.
 Students will attend classes via a password-protected online course management system.
 An asynchronous format is utilized in most courses, but BS-DNP students may be required to participate in some synchronized sessions.
-Asynchronous, means that students can access courses whatever time of day they wish.
+Asynchronous means that students can access courses whatever time of day they wish.
 Students are expected to participate in online discussions and complete coursework by assigned deadlines.
-Some courses will require proctored exams.
+Some courses in the BS-DNP program will require proctored exams.

 ABOUT COURSE WORK

 How long does it take to complete the degree?

 The length of time to complete the degree will depend on the education level of the student upon entering the program and whether they take classes on a full- or part-time basis.
 The total time taken to complete the proposed doctoral degree may not exceed 6 years for MS-DNP students and 8 years for BS-DNP students.